Complementary features around empowerment & productivity

 This is the ultimate score that tells you how much energy you have accumulated for the day.
 It is made up of many day and night contributors that evaluate your vitality.
 Every aspect of your body is considered whether it is the immune system, stress levels, sleep, or activity recuperation.
 If the energy score is high it means that you can surpass yourself, do intense activities, intense mental activities while having minimal risks of getting sick.
 If it’s low, don’t push yourself, your immune system is weak, avoid over-training and focus on rest.

-Circular continuously determines whether you walk or run and counts for you the number of steps.
+Circular continuously determines whether you are walking or running and counts for you the number of steps.
 It also estimates the walking distance equivalency.
 Circular sets goals by analyzing your profile and habits and helps you achieve your walking goals.

 RHR is a great measure for your overall health, readiness, and fitness.
 A low RHR is an indication of a strong heart muscle that can pump out a greater amount of blood with every beat, so it does not have to beat as frequently.
 Generally speaking, the lower it is, the better.
 A higher RHR compared to your Reference indicates poor overall wellness conditions, this means that you should avoid too much physical stress and concentrate on recovering.